Family how-to page

 Direct answer

-To take a passport photo for a newborn, use a calm moment, soft even light, a plain setup, and several frames so you can choose the clearest image with the face fully visible before upload.
+To take a passport photo for a newborn, use soft light, a plain background, a calm frame and no objects blocking the face.
+Take several photos and choose the sharpest usable image before checking it.

 This page is written for parents who need a practical newborn workflow, not another generic restatement of adult photo rules.